Kesha Allegedly Accused Dr. Luke Of Raping Other Artists In Texts To Lady Gaga

 The arduous legal battle between Dr. Luke and Kesha has now reached unnerving heights.
 Lukasz “Dr. Luke” Gottwald has recently filed documents requesting a judge to add a defamation claim against Kesha in his lawsuit.
 According to Dr. Luke’s amended complaint, his team discovered Kesha sent texts to Lady Gaga claiming Dr. Luke raped other artists.

-Kesha’s false accusations have been widely circulated throughout the music industry.
+Kesha’s allegedly false accusations have been widely circulated throughout the music industry.
 Dr. Luke asserts the “TiK ToK” singer is on a “malicious campaign to destroy” his reputation and career, Dr. Luke’s lawyer, Christine Lepera, said in a statement to the Daily Mail.

 Here's a breakdown of yesterday's Kesha vs Dr. Luke news.
 Both are scheduled to give depositions later this week #FreeKesha (via @billboard) pic.twitter.com/6nsvg6uQdD